vitamins/archinstaller/README.md

 - Handles GPT and MBR partition tables
 - Supported bootloaders: GRUB or gummiboot for UEFI, GRUB or syslinux for BIOS
 - Configure basic system settings like language,timezone,keymap and hostname
-- Optionally create a swap partition
+- Optionally create separate partitions for swap and home
-- Choose how much space to allocate for swap and root partition
+- Choose how much space to allocate for swap, root and home partition
 - Select filesystems for root and home partition
 - Supports encrypting the home partition with LUKS and dm-crypt
 - Allows you to download packages from the preferred mirror